 Once the application is received in GCMS, the system will create a “prospective” application.

 The system will then perform an identity search to determine if the applicant already exists in our databases, and will promote (i.e., associate) the application to an existing UCI (unique client identifier) where possible.
 Until promotion occurs, the application is prospective.

-When required, manual promotion is conducted by the Operations Support Centre.
+When required, manual promotion is conducted by the Operations Support Centre (OSC).
 Once promotion has occurred, the application will continue to move through the automated process.

 If no adverse information is found on the applicant, GCMS will automatically notify the applicant by email that their eTA has been approved.

-When eTA applications cannot be automatically approved, they are referred by the system for manual review in Citizenship and Immigration Canada’s Operations Support Centre (OSC).
-Officers in the Operations Support Centre can request additional documents from the client if required, and may also request a security screening by our security partners.
+When eTA applications cannot be automatically approved, they are referred by the system for manual review in the IRCC OSC.
+Officers in the OSC can request additional documents from the client if required, and may also request a security screening by our security partners.

-If documents are required from the client, the client will be directed to create a MyCIC account, to which they will link their eTA application.
-MyCIC offers a secure environment in which the client may communicate with IRCC and vice versa.
+If documents are required from the client, the client will be directed to create a secure IRCC account, to which they will link their eTA application.
+The secure IRCC account offers a secure environment in which the client may communicate with IRCC and vice versa.

 When a decision cannot be made in the OSC (e.g., due to delegated authorities, need for interview, etc.) the application will be referred to a visa office.
 Certain other circumstances will require assessment in an overseas mission, including applications that result in the need for a Permanent Resident Determination, a Temporary Resident Permit, etc.

 Cases referred to mission will be processed in the same way that temporary resident visa applications are currently processed in that the officer may request an interview with the client if required.